epinio/docs/docs/howtos/other/certificate_issuers.md

 Cert manager watches for a *certificate* resource and uses the referenced *cluster issuer* to generate a certificate.
-The certificate is stored in a *secret*, in the namespace the certificate resources was created in.
+The certificate is stored in a *secret*, in the namespace the certificate resource was created in.
 An *Ingress* resource can then use that secret to set up TLS.

 Example:

-1. The Epinio installation creates a certificate resource in Epinio namespace
+1. The Epinio installation creates a certificate resource in the Epinio namespace

   ```yaml
   apiVersion: cert-manager.io/v1alpha2